-ERP is built on a deep knowledge of child development, research on the effect of social and emotional experience on the developing brain and the documentation on the positive effects of working partnerships between educators and school based clinicians.
-ERP approaches have been developed over years of experience with school based intervention and have been published in three books written by ERP Director Lesley Koplow:
+Emotionally Responsive Practice is built on a deep understanding of child development, research on the effect of social and emotional experience on the developing brain, and the proven positive effects of working partnerships between educators and school-based clinicians.